Joessameldinq/Chess-Master-CSED28-/README.md

 ├── Makefile        # Build configuration
 └── README.md       # Project documentation
 ```
+---

+##  📈 Overview

+The SDL2 Chess Engine is a high-performance graphical board game application implemented in C. It evolves the complexity of traditional chess logic into a modern, interactive experience by bridging a robust backend engine with a hardware-accelerated frontend.
+The application strictly adheres to FIDE regulations, accurately handling technical maneuvers such as kingside/queenside castling, en passant captures, and pawn promotion.

+---
 ## 🚀 Build & Run Instructions

 ### 🔹 Windows